tskj/typescript-json-decoder/article.md

 ## How it works

 The way this works under the hood is pretty interesting.
 If you pay close attention you see that what we have defined is not a type at all, it's actually a JavaScript object that kind of looks like a type definition.
 This is because it's actually impossible in TypeScript (without hooking into the compiler) to do the kind of metaprogramming where you inspect the type itself.
 So instead we do the opposite, we create a regular value which represents the type we wish to generate, and from that we generate both the type itself (and assign it to `User`) and the decoder.
+The special TypeScript operator `typeof` (named after a similar, but different, JavaScript operator with the same name) is used to extract the type of the decoder from the JavaScript object that defines it, in our case `userDecoder`.
+This type is then transformed to the corresponding type which the decoder decodes to.

-The idea is that the library supplies all the primitive decoders such as `number`, `string`, and even `array` (which takes another decoder as a parameter), and then we combine these to build bigger decoders (with accompanying types).
+The idea is that the library supplies all the primitive decoders such as `number`, `string`, and even `array` (which takes another decoder as a parameter), and then we combine these to build bigger decoders (which represent the equivalent type we are trying to express).
 The way these decoders are defined is really simple, take a look at the following definition of the `string` decoder.

 ```typescript
 const string: DecoderFunction<string> = (s: Pojo) => {